Beautiful live ‘Secret O’ Life’ from 2010

 And then, from 1975 to 1991 came a series of seven LPs/cassettes/CDs (well, it’s a long period) that constitute in my mind the heart of James’ career, a body of work as rich and inspired and varied as any artist of the time–”Gorilla”, “In The Pocket”, “JT”, “Flag”, “Dad Loves His Work”, “That’s Why I’m Here” and “Never Die Young”.

 Over the next ten years, approximately the 1990s, he released three more workmanlike CDs, each containing two or three memorable cuts.
-And over the last decade he’s done live rehashes of his hits and two CDs of “Covers”, a specialty of his—see “Handy Man”, “How Sweet It Is”, “Up On the Roof“, and “Wonderful World” (in which, if you listen carefully, you’ll see that he sings circles around both Paul Simon and Art Garfunkel; to my mind, James is one of the two great harmony singers in rock, together with David Crosby).
-This last decade is often thought of as James’ comeback, reflected by his increased profile in the public eye.
+And over the last decade he’s done live rehashes of his hits and two CDs of “Covers”, a specialty of his–“Up On the Roof“, and “Wonderful World” (in which, if you listen carefully, you’ll see that he sings circles around both Paul Simon and Art Garfunkel; to my mind, James is one of the two great harmony singers in rock, together with David Crosby); yet another album of originals; and one of Great American Songbook standards.
+I can’t say why in recent years James chooses to present himself as a celeb.
+I’d have thought being a legend was a more dignified status, but what do I know?

 I read and follow the advice of critics quite a lot.
 I have respect for the learning and taste that professionals have cultivated.
-But I usually use them as guides to music that I’m new to.
-With music I’m more familiar with I’m not afraid to hold oddball views.
+I usually use them as guides to music that I’m new to, but with music I’m more familiar with I’m not afraid to hold oddball views.
 Like with James.
-I don’t think much of his work in the last twenty years, certainly not in comparison to the 15 that preceded them.
+I don’t think much of his work in the last thirty years, certainly not in comparison to the fifteen that preceded them.
 And it’s this period that I’d like to encourage you to get to know.

 I’ve spent a ridiculous number of hours listening to compilations of James’ most typical songs, the downers, the ones describing sweet pain, songs like ‘Rainy Day Man’, ‘Something in the Way She Moves’, ‘Something’s Wrong’, ‘Oh, Susannah’ (yes, the Stephen Foster tune), ‘You Can Close Your Eyes’, ‘Don’t Let Me Be Lonely Tonight’, ‘Let It Fall Down’, ‘Wandering’, ‘Love Songs’, ‘Junkie’s Lament, ‘Daddy’s All Gone’, ‘Another Grey Morning’.
 It really does give me great pleasure just to type the names, I love those songs so much.